86challenge/rules/rules.typ

 == Engine Tuning

+#aside[
   Octane ratings below use (RON+MON)/2 or AKI.
 This is the octane number displayed at the pump in the US.
+]

-_Take points for ONE of the following:_
+#aside[Take points for ONE of the following:]

 #table(
   table.header([Points], [Modifications]),